-Announcement: Have fun and be a part of an awesome 2019 football & cheer season.
-Registration for 2019 will start in March and will first be open to returning players.
+Announcement: Have fun and be a part of an awesome 2020 football & cheer season.
+Registration for 2020 has started and will first be open to returning players.

 LBYFA uses the same districts zones that correspond with the high schools in our zone.
 We are zoned for Lake Brantley High School.
 To play for our association, you must live in the areas zoned for LBHS.
 There are a few high school districts which do not have Pop Warner programs in them which are considered ‘Open’ areas.
 For more information on which Mid-Florida Pop Warner programs are associated with which schools, please feel free to contact us.

 At this time, registration should begin in March for the Fall Season.
 Registration will run until August.
 Should a team become full, we will notify you of a waiting list.

 To register with any Pop Warner program you will need the following documentation:

 - Copy of the child’s final report card

 - Physical & Medical Form